kzambani/Investigation-of-Nutrition-on-Ratings-and-Calories/README.md

 After running our permutation test, we got a p-value of 1.0.
 It is greater than our significance level, so we *fail to reject the null hypothesis.* It seems as though that a recipe being high-protein does not have a significant impact (increase) on its rating.

 ## Framing a Prediction Problem
+With the results of our previous tests, it seems that protein doesn't seem like a huge factor when it comes to ratings.
+So, let's pivot and look at calories, to fill a prediction problem.

+Besides protein, another significant element of diet culture is calories.
+People are hyperfixated on the number of calories they are consuming.
+As a result, we plan to **predict the number of calories in a recipe**, which is an interesting **regression problem** to answer.

+Because this will be a regression model, we will use the average (found by KFold) **R^2^ coefficient of determination** to measure the fit.
+We chose this over RMSE because R^2^ will help us how well our model fits the data and how much variance it explains while RMSE does not diretly tell us variance and it's more prone to outliers.
+It's important that we use KFold in order to get a more reliable measure of performance.

+The information we have prior to our prediction are all the columns in our cleaned dataset except for `nutrition` and any column derived from it which includes `calories (#)`, `total fat (PDV)`, `sugar (PDV)`, `sodium (PDV)`, `protein (PDV)`, `saturated fat (PDV)`, `carbohydrates (PDV)`, `prop_protein`, `prop_sat_fat`, `is_high_protein`.
+This is because any sort of nutrition information comes with `calories (#)`, which we are trying to predict so we would not have this information at the time of prediction.
+We will also be dropping any duplicate recipes (from merging) in the cleaned dataset so it does not bias the model.

 ## Baseline Model
+For our baseline model, we used a LinearRegression model and used KFold to test the data points into multiple training and test sets to get an average R^2^ to compare performance.
+THe features we used for this model are `is_healthy` and `n_steps`, because based on intuition, and supported by graphs, recipes tagged with 'healthy' have lower calories and so are less complex recipes with fewer steps.

+We one hot encoded the boolean column `is_healthy` with a OneHotEncoder, which turned them into corresponding 0 and 1 values in our preprocessing which allows us to train the model properly because the values are now numeric.

+The average R^2^ ended up being 0.013 which is not a great model.
+To be fair, it is difficult to predict the number of calories a recipe has with no nutrition information but a LinearRegression model is likely not the way to go about it and we can choose more features.

 ## Final Model
+As a result, for our final model we chose to use RandomForestRegressor.
+It would do a better job than LinearRegression because most of our features are nonlinear and they can handle such patterns better without overfitting (assuming fine-tuning was done).
+We did search for the best hyperparameters by using GridSearchCV.
+For n_estimators (the number of trees), at one point it

 ## Fairness Analysis